chaxyouxbraoui7/student-presence-system/README.md

   **Solution :** Try installing them one by one, or run `pip install pandas opencv-python easyocr regex` or `pip install pandas opencv-python easyocr regex torch torchvision`.

-## License
+## Notes

-This project is intended for educational purposes only and cannot be used commercially.
+-  This project relies on Optical Character Recognition (OCR) for CIN card processing.
+For optimal performance, images should be clear and of a reasonable quality.

-Feel free to modify it for personal or academic use.
+- The project is also intended for educational purposes only and cannot be used commercially.

-**Contributions are welcome!** Feel free to submit **pull requests** or open an **issue** if you find a bug or have suggestions.
+- **Contributions are welcome!** and we really encourage pull requests or suggestions to help improve the system, especially for the CIN card capture feature or other new ideas!